Taking care of your first ant colony!

 First you can connect the colony to the test tube outside world.
 You can do this by folding half the cotton pad in half lengthwise and rolling it around the end of the piece of tubing, then push the piece of tubing with the cotton pad rolled around it. in the test tube.
 Then you can connect the colony to the outside world, in the outside world, the colony can collect food and take away their waste.

-If necessary, spread a small layer of anti-breakout agent along the top edge of the outside world, so that you can open the lid at any time without any unexpected escapes.
-Please note that this product must first dry (it will turn slightly white) before you connect it to the colony.
+If necessary, apply a thin layer of anti-escape agent along the top edge of the outer chamber.
+This will allow you to open the lid at any time without any unexpected escapes.
+Note that this agent needs to dry (it will turn slightly white) before connecting it to the colony.

 Offer food to an ant colony

-You can offer the colony various nutrients in the outside world 1 to 2 times a week, such as seeds and a small insect, or some honey water or sugar water.
-Offer new ones to the colony if necessary.
+You can offer the colony various nutrients in the open air, such as seeds and a small insect, or some honey or sugar water, once or twice a week.
+Offer the colony new nutrients as needed.

-Please note: with a small ant colony it is best to feed everything in small sizes and remove excess food from the outside world later.
-With liquids, even a very small drop is enough for small colonies, more and there is a risk of ants drowning.
-It is better to feed a little more often than to feed too much at once!
+Note: For a small ant colony, it's best to feed everything in small doses and remove excess food later.
+With liquids, even a tiny drop is enough for a small colony; any more and there's a risk of ants drowning.
+It's better to feed more often than too much at once!

 Heating an ant colony